sparkflows/sparkflows-docs/docs/installation/configuration/pipeline/airflow-installation.rst

 Airflow Installation
 --------------------

-It explain the steps involved in installing Airflow on Centos and RHEL.
-Detailed Airflow Install Instructions is at:
+Below are the steps for installing Airflow on Centos and RHEL.
+Detailed Airflow Install Instructions are at:

 https://airflow.apache.org/installation.html

 - Login to machine

-- Before installing airflow update installed package:
+- Before installing airflow, update installed package:
  - yum -y update

 - Install python-pip and any required packages: